Community Road Safety Grants

 - Road Safety Education Program (recurrent funding)

-Register to access the Online Grants Portal
+Register to access the online grant portal

 Funding streams

-Community Road Safety Education Grants provide an opportunity for not-for-profit groups to support local road safety initiatives that drive a change in behaviours and attitudes to road safety in local communities.
+Community Road Safety Education Grants provide an opportunity for not-for-profit groups to support local road safety education initiatives that drive a change in behaviours and attitudes to road safety in local communities.

 Objective